digipres/publications/ipres/ipres-2009/papers/towards-interoperable-preservation-repositories-tipr.md

   to prove and improve the use of the RXP; and finally, issues that have arisen in the course of the project so far.'
 creators:
-- Caplan, Priscilla
+- Priscilla Caplan
-- Pawletko, Joseph
+- Joseph Pawletko
-- Kehoe, William
+- William Kehoe
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:294006/download
 grand_parent: iPRES